 If you sell a product, share stories about how you make it.
 Tell people where the materials come from, how you manufacture, or how you design the things you want them to buy.

 If you’re a service, share the work that goes into creating your customer experience.

 If you’re an influencer, post an unedited photo from your actual phone once in a while.

 If you’re looking for a quick lesson in what not to do, look no further than our favorite unfamous famous person, Kylie Jenner.
 In September 2018, she tweeted that she “had cereal with milk for the first time” and that it was “life changing.”

 Come on Kylie… you live in the United States of America where cereal is literally a food group.

 This kind of pandering for online attention is incredibly contrived, and can damage your reputation, even as a celebrity.
 Case in point: mere minutes later Kylie was called out on several blogs and in tweets for posting an instagram of cereal with “probably milk” in 2015.
-And although it may be entirely possible that it was yogurt (we’re not food identification experts, but we’re also not idiots) it’s just so unlikely she’d never had cereal with milk before the tweet in question.
+And although it may be entirely possible that it was yogurt, it’s just so unlikely she’d never had cereal with milk before the tweet in question.

 last night i had cereal with milk for the first time. life changing.

 2. Skip the calls to action for a second